courses-at-brown-plus-plus/cab-plus-plus/README.md

 * Being able to see and interact with other players: socket connections and broadcasting to players in close proximity might be difficult

+TA Approval (dlichen): Rejected, there is no algorithmic complexity in this project, it's primarily data visualization.

 ### Idea 3 - Physics Simulator
 _Problem:_ Physics can be difficult for beginners because concepts are hard to visualize.